HiromuHota/webspoon-docker/README.md

 ## Basic usage

-The recommended Java heap size is `-Xms1024m -Xmx2048m`.
+The recommended Java heap size is `-Xms1024m -Xmx2048m`, but can be `-Xms1024m -Xmx1920m` when a server has only 2GB of memory.

 ### Without plugins